 NJ Offshore Tuna fishing

-(A 23-hour day aboard the Sea Devil, tuna fishing)
+(A 23-hour day aboard Party Boat NJ, tuna fishing)

 NJ Tuna fishing is more exciting than New Jersey blue fishing because while blue fish may weigh up to fifteen pounds, the tuna will weigh from twenty-five pounds to over one hundred pounds!
 Most of the fish we catch weigh from fifty to eighty-five pounds.
 On occasion we have seen anglers land swordfish that weigh from sixty pounds, up to two hundred fifty pounds!
 Often times we catch mahi-mahi that weigh up to twenty pounds.

-A typical offshore excursion aboard the Sea Devil begins before we leave the dock, after you have put your belongings on the boat and Captain Bob calls all passengers onto the dock so he can review procedures with you and also to explain how fishing has been on the most recent trips.(View Offshore Fishing procedures).
+A typical offshore excursion aboard Party Boat NJ begins before we leave the dock, after you have put your belongings on the boat and the captain calls all passengers onto the dock so he can review procedures with you and also to explain how fishing has been on the most recent trips.(View Offshore Fishing procedures).

-Once Bob is finished reviewing procedures, he will call you out, in the order in which we received payment from you, to board the boat and pick out your bunk.
-At that time Cindy collects for any rental rods fees that have not been paid.
-By 5 p.m. the Sea Devil sets sail.
+Once the captain is finished reviewing procedures, he will call you out, in the order in which we received payment from you, to board the boat and pick out your bunk.
+At that time any rental rods fees that have not been paid are collected.
+By 5 p.m.
+Party Boat NJ sets sail.

 Let the crew be aware if it is your first time sailing offshore.
 Even if you fished for tuna in the past, the crew will check the drag on all lines.
 (A drag too tight may snap and you lose the fish.)
 A crew member will explain and demonstrate for each new angler, how to use the rod to successfully catch tuna.
 Listen carefully and ask him to repeat anything you are not sure of.
 Follow his instructions and when you hook into that big tuna and you will be ensured more success in getting that fish on the boat.
 (Learn how to catch a Tuna Fish) One does not have to be strong to catch a tuna; It is all in the technique.